 WordPress post categories help make finding information on your site easier for visitors.
 Filing posts under categories also helps to organize your content and allows search engines to better index your WordPress site.

 In this tutorial, you will learn how to add, edit & delete WordPress categories.

 Using WordPress Post Categories

-Step 1: Configuring Permalinks
+Step 1: Configure Your Permalinks

-If you need help with configuring permalinks, go here: Using Permalinks To Improve Your WordPress SEO
+We have written a detailed tutorial about permalinks here: Using Permalinks To Improve Your WordPress SEO

-Step 2: Create A List Of Topics
+Step 2: Create A List Of Your Main Topics

 - Marriage Celebrant FAQs

 - Marriage Vows